 Joining a student club or organization is one way to become involved in the extracurricular life at the College.
 Whether you wish to continue an interest, develop one, explore new and different ideas or just to socialize, a student club is a great opportunity!
 More than 30 registered student clubs are on file with the Center for Student Leadership Development and with Student Government Association (SGA).
 Many clubs have a curriculum or academic department focus.
 Other clubs have an artistic focus.
 Still, other clubs are based on a particular religion, ethnicity or social focus.
-Students who wish to become involved in clubs or organizations must be registered in at least one credit-bearing course, maintain a cumulative grade point average of at least 2.0, and be in good standing at the College.
+Students who wish to become executive officers for a student clubs must be registered in at least one credit-bearing course, maintain a cumulative grade point average of at least 2.5, and be in good standing at the College.
+There is no grade point average required for new students to hold an executive officer position.
+There is also no grade point average for students to be general members of a student club.
 Clubs must register and reactivate each year.
 For the most current list of clubs and organizations, visit Pride Portal, or visit the Center for Student Leadership Development (S1-12).